 Imagine you find your dream home but are unable to sell your current property.
 What if there was a way to have both?
 This is where a let-to-buy mortgage can help and in this article we explain how a let-to-buy mortgage works, what types of let-to-buy mortgages are available as well as explaining what the alternatives are.

 What is a let-to-buy mortgage?

 A let-to-buy mortgage is like a reverse version of buy-to-let.
 Essentially, a bank or building society will let you remortgage your current property onto a buy-to-let style loan and then you withdraw some extra cash from the equity you hold in it to put down as a deposit for a mortgage on a new home.

 You then rent out your old property after purchasing and moving into your new one.
-The rent should cover your repayments on the remortgage and you will need to use your own income to fund the mortgage on your new property.
+The rent should cover your mortgage repayments on the remortgage and you will need to use your own income to fund the mortgage on your new property.

 The lending criteria for a let-to-buy mortgage depends on each lender but the typical maximum loan-to-value (LTV) is 75 per cent.
-Most have a minimum age of 25 and maximum of 75.
+Most have a minimum age of 25 and a maximum of 75.
 You will need to ensure the rent on your old property covers the mortgage, it usually needs to come to at least 125 per cent of the mortgage interest that is owed.
 The lender will want to see evidence of your new purchase and you must pass its affordability and income tests.
 This will mean having a good credit report and recognised income.

 How do let-to-buy mortgages work?